fio-fsharp/fio/README.md

 ### Scalability

+The lineplots show for each benchmark, how each runtime scales when the amount of fibers increases.

 <img src="assets/images/lineplot.png" alt="Lineplot" />

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/fio-fsharp/fio/issues) for a full list of proposed features (and known issues).
+See the [**open issues**](https://github.com/fio-fsharp/fio/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
-## 🤝 Contributing
+## Contributing

 Contributions are welcome and appreciated!

 Got an idea or improvement?
 Feel free to:
-- ⭐ Star the repository
+- Star the repository
-- 🐛 Open an issue (tag it with `enhancement`)
+- Open an issue (tag it with `enhancement`)
-- 🔀 Fork the project and submit a pull request
+- Fork the project and submit a pull request

 ### Quick Start